Content Writing & Publishing

 • Avoid mistakes: "7 SEO Mistakes That Are Killing Your Traffic"

-Headlines that evoke emotion get 2x more shares.
-Use:
+Headlines that trigger an emotional response get 2x more shares.
+A few angles that work:

 • Curiosity: "The One SEO Trick Google Doesn't Want You to Know"